-Cuisinart had a lid design users had trouble with because it had to be removed in order to fill the reservoir.
+Cuisinart has a lid design users had trouble with because it had to be removed in order to fill the reservoir.
 Said reservoir also had a narrow opening that led to several spills.

 When it came to price, there was a notable range of several hundred dollars between the most and least expensive models we tested.
 The Hamilton Beach, coming in at $57.69 at our last check, was the least expensive.
 On the other end of the price spectrum was the Moccamaster costing a whopping $307.95 which is over one hundred dollars more than the next most expensive coffee maker.

 The Hamilton Beach is a cost-effective model that markets itself as two for the price of one because of the single-serve option.
-While we had several complaints with the single-serve option, for the price this really was a solid option albeit slow to brew.
+While we had several complaints with the single-serve option, this was a solid option for the price (albeit slow to brew).

-The OXO – On Barista Brain 9-Cup Coffee Maker won our top pick not only for its simplistic design and usability but also for the quality cup of coffee it produced.
+The OXO – On Barista Brain 9-Cup Coffee Maker won our top pick not only for its simplistic design and usability, but also for the quality cup of coffee it produced.
 Each step of the brewing process from filling the reservoir to enjoying your cup was a breeze.
-In fact, it is so quiet and easy to use that our team has asked if they are using it properly.
-You really only have to select your cup amount and wait until the reservoir is empty.
+In fact, it is so quiet and easy to use that our team asked if they were using it properly.
+You need only select your cup amount and wait until the reservoir is empty.
 Testers appreciated that this machine was simple and fine-tuned in every detail.

 OXO - On Barista

-This machine won over our palettes and our design sensibility with the delicious brew all in a sleek, efficient package.
+This machine won over our palettes and our design sensibility with the delicious brew all in a sleek, efficient stainless steel package.

-The only complaint heard from any of our participants was that you cannot see through the aluminum pot to know how much is left, which can lead to disappoint when the afternoon sleepies hit and there is no coffee left.
+The only complaint heard from any of our participants was that you cannot see through the aluminum pot to know how much is left, which can lead to disappointment when the afternoon fatigue hits and there is no coffee left.

-While it did have a brew time of 8:37 for a full pot, which is several minutes longer than both the Bonavita and Moccamaster coming in at 6:15 and 6:12 respectively, there were far fewer flaws in this machine than in its top two contenders.
+While it did have a brew time of 8:37 for a full pot, which is several minutes longer than both the Bonavita and Moccamaster (which came in at 6:15 and 6:12 respectively), there were far fewer flaws in this machine than in the other top contenders.

 The OXO was the only coffee maker to abide by the SCAA rules and keep brewing temperatures within five degrees of 200°F for five minutes.
 This resulted in a strong, slightly bitter and piping hot cup of coffee.
 The seasoned coffee drinkers in our office were delighted.

-Purely in terms of design, the OXO was a crowd favorite.
+In terms of design, the OXO was a crowd favorite.
 It had the fewest amount of delicate attachments and a sturdy composition that can handle a high volume of use.
 It also looks incredibly sleek and modern.
-This is not an unsightly kitchen necessity; it is a welcome futuristic addition.
+This is not an unsightly kitchen necessity; it is a welcome futuristic-looking addition.

-- The OXO – On Barista Brain 9-Cup Coffee Maker brewed coffee according to industry standards regarding temperature and brew time.
+- The OXO – On Barista Brain 9-Cup Coffee Maker brewed coffee according to industry standards for temperature and brew time.

-- It’s sleek stainless steel design look great on any countertop.
+- Its sleek stainless steel design looks great on any countertop.

-- This was the most user-friendly coffee maker we tested with only a button and a knob.
+- This was the most user-friendly coffee maker we tested, with only a button and a knob to operate.

 Runner-up pick: Bonavita – BV1900TS

 The Bonavita – BV1900TS was selected as the second best coffee maker in our testing.
 We have to qualify this by saying that bitterness was ranked as a negative rather than a positive.
-If you prefer bitter coffee, the Moccamaster might be a better fit.
+If you prefer bitter coffee, the Moccamaster might be a better fit for you.

-With that being said, the Bonavita brewed a wonderful, balanced and nutty cup of coffee in just six minutes.
-It came within three degrees of maintaining the temperature recommended by the SCAA, which was likely due to the fact that it had practically finished brewing by the time five minutes had passed, and the temperature was being measured again.
+Overall, The Bonavita brewed a wonderful, balanced and nutty cup of coffee in just six minutes.
+It came within three degrees of maintaining the temperature recommended by the SCAA.
+This was likely due to the fact that it had practically finished brewing by the time five minutes had passed and we measured the temperature again.

 Bonavita - BV1900TS